kylenewm/Job-Search-Optimization/README.md

 ### Next Steps
 Create a user interface that allows an individual to select one of the few thousands job postings and then display the results using Shiny for pyhton.

-## Redfining Scope:
-The original goal was to create production ready code from webscraping Data to having a web app that user could find a list of relevant roles based on their interests.
-The scope of the project was redefined due to the following limitations.

-#### Limitiation 1 :

-Inability to gain access to an API or access to webscrape.
-Websites that jost job postings such as Indeed and LinkedIn have made it difficult to extract information from their website.
-Also, most APIs are geared towards companies wanting to post job roles and not for potential applicants wanting to gain access to the job postings.

-#### Solution 1 :

-Used a third party tool that performed the webscraping and webcrwaling.
-As a result of doing this, you will have to find a way to extract information for your own database.
-This project only works given you have the database as a CSV file already.

-#### Limitiation 2:

-Formulating a supervised learning approach.
-I had attempted to create an ontology that would allow me to assign labels to specific job roles (target variable).
-However, there was clear personal bias with this approach.
-On top of this the only way to train the model would have been to inidividually label whether a posting     belonged to the right title, a tedious task when working with thousands of different postings.

-#### Solution 2:

-I decided to find "similiar" job postings to the ones I had interest in instead.

-#### Limitiation 3:

-I only had a 14 day subscription to databricks and placed out of the AWS free tier within a week.

-#### Solution 3:
-Keeping data engineering and ML engineering aspects of the project to a minimum.

 Here is a link to a great [paper for text-based clustering techniques with large datasets](https://link.springer.com/article/10.1007/s40747-021-00512-9)

 My personal favorite NLP tutorial: https://www.analyticsvidhya.com/blog/2022/01/roadmap-to-master-nlp-in-2022/